 What is even more interesting is the fact that every youth team within the academy are trained in exactly the same way (except for physical/fitness training) as the Ajax first team, hence making the players accustomed to the core playing style, and making it easier to adapt when they make it to the first team.
 The same 4-3-3 formation and ‘total football’ style of play have been central to the club’s success over the last 20-30 years, where creativity, technique, and speed are an absolute necessity.
-This philosophy has been used to develop the current T.I.P.S model, which stands for technique, insight, personality, and speed, with each one of these attributes, are considered vital for the development of a trainee.
-Perhaps this is why a graduate of the Ajax Amsterdam youth academy are rated as among the best when it comes to technique, balls skills, and creativity.
+Ajax has developed this philosophy that has been used to develop the current T.I.P.S model, which stands for technique, insight, personality, and speed, with each one of these attributes, are considered vital for the development of a trainee.
+Perhaps this is why a graduate Ajax player of the Ajax Amsterdam youth academy are rated as among the best when it comes to technique, balls skills, and creativity.

-Other competing youth academies such as the FC Barcelona’s ‘cantera’, have recently caught up with the standards of the Ajax youth academy, but still, have some catching up to do when it comes to comparing the number of world class players that have been produced.
-To prove this, we have compiled a short list of some of the top players who have come through the ranks of the famous Ajax Amsterdam youth academy:
+Other competing youth academies such as the FC Barcelona’s Barça Academy, have recently caught up with the standards of the Ajax youth academy, but still, have some catching up to do when it comes to comparing the number of world class players that have been produced.
+To prove this, we have compiled a short list of some of the top players who have come through the ranks of the famous Ajax academy:

 - Johan Cruyff (retired)